 I am a born peace maker (which can be a good thing) and a people pleaser (which could be not so good).
 I have kept peace in my family of origin by not mentioning (for the most part) things we don’t agree on.
 I was born and bred an atheist, but when I began to search for the meaning of life, I found out that there is God.
 And the rest is history.

 But on top of that, I am Jewish and I believe that Yeshua (Jesus) is the Jewish messiah.
-Even though Yeshua came from the line of King David of the tribe of Judah to the Jewish people of Israel, and even though all his first followers were Jewish, and their problem was what to do with the Gentiles who started believing in this Jewish messiah, modern mainstream Judaism does not believe in him and frowns severely on Jewish people believing in Yeshua.
+Even though Yeshua came from the line of King David of the tribe of Judah to the Jewish people in Israel, and even though all his first followers were Jewish, and their problem was what to do with the Gentiles who started believing in this Jewish messiah, modern mainstream Judaism does not believe in him and frowns severely on Jewish people believing in Yeshua.
 So yes, I carry a rather apologetic demeanor when among the Jewish community regarding this.

 But I am done being apologetic.
 I am done being quiet and, yes, almost ashamed at times.
 I am not ashamed.
 I believe what I believe with all my heart.
 I will respect others for their beliefs, but I will give praise to whom praise is due.
 I am not about to become obnoxious (I’m just not that sort and I don’t believe in obnoxiousness), but I will not hide my faith.